 Salient Statistics-United States: The U.S. Census Bureau, which is the primary Government source of U.S. trade data, does not provide specific import or export statistics on lascas.
 The U.S. Census Bureau collects export and import statistics on electronic and optical-grade quartz crystal; however, the quartz crystal export and import quantities and values reported in previous years included zirconia that was inadvertently reported to be quartz crystal.
-The average value of as-grown cultured quartz was estimated to be \$120 per kilogram in 2008.
-Lumbered quartz, which is as-grown quartz that has been processed by sawing and grinding, was estimated to be \$297 per kilogram in 2008.
+The price of as-grown quartz was estimated to be \$100 per kilogram in 2010.
+Lumbered quartz, which is as-grown quartz that has been processed by sawing and grinding, ranged in price from \$144 per kilogram to over \$900 per kilogram in 2010, depending on the application.
 Other salient statistics were not available.